horrible-gh/ModularRL/README.md

     '''
     Note:
-    Please implement the state result of update_step in the step function of Env.
+    Please implement the resulting state of update_step in the step function of your environment.

-    example)
+    For example:

     def step(self, action):
         ...